notkaramel/ECSE321-Mar1HotelSystem/README.md

 # Mar-1 Hotel System - MHS

 Welcome to Fall 2023 ECSE 321's Group 05 repository!
+Please check our [wiki](https://github.com/McGill-ECSE321-Fall2023/project-group-05/wiki) for more information about our project.

 ## Getting started
 - Clone the project